Cardiogenic Shock

 - Patent airway (early)

-- Labored breathing and tachypnea (early); respiratory failure (late)
+- Labored breathing, tachypnea, and orthopnea (early); respiratory failure (late)

 - Diffuse crackles or wheezing